Can I have ADHD if I did well in school?

 Inattentive ADHD flies under the radar

-- You don't disrupt class
+- You didn't disrupt class

-- Your struggles are internal, not visible
+- Your struggles were internal, not visible

 Anxiety as fuel